meganesu/personal-site-v2/src/blog/gatsby-rss-feed/gatsby-rss-feed.md

 * **Step 3:** Build and serve your site locally to test the RSS feed.
 * **Step 4:** (Optional) Add a link to your RSS feed to your site.

-> To skip ahead and see the finished product, check out the `solution` branch of the starter code repo. **TODO: add link to the branch**
+> To skip ahead and see the finished product, check out the [`solution` branch](https://github.com/meganesu/gatsby-blog-with-rss-feed-example/tree/solution) of the starter code repo.

 ### Prerequisite: Confirm that you have `siteMetadata`